jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_trainer.md

 The loop continues until all batches in the dataset have been processed.

-Finally, the method closes the progress bar and returns the trained model.
+Finally, the method returns the trained model.

 #### **Method Details**
 This code defines a method called `train_online` within a class.
 The method takes a `dataset` as input and trains a model using an online training approach.